Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: Discussion

-The reduction-of-order method applied to the Weyl-squared term $\beta\,W^2$ allows us to provide a self-consistent analysis of the most general diffeomorphism-invariant effective theory of geometry, up to quadratic curvature terms, with an effective Lagrangian of the form $-2\Lambda + R + \alpha\, R^2 - \beta\, W^2$.
 As in any effective theory, the coupling constants have to be measured before predictions can be extracted from the theory.
 Cosmological observations of the amplitude of scalar perturbations $\mathcal{A}_{\mathrm{s}}$ and of the scalar tilt $n_{\mathrm{s}}$ provide a measurement of the coupling constant $\alpha$,

 which is compatible with the assumed hierarchy of scales $G\hbar\ll \alpha\ll \Lambda^{-1}$.
-Furthermore, a detection of primordial gravitational waves and, specifically, a sufficiently precise measurement of the tensor-to-scalar ratio $r$, would provide a measurement of the ratio $\beta/\alpha$, as
+Furthermore, a detection of primordial gravitational waves and, specifically, a sufficiently precise measurement of the tensor-to-scalar ratio $r$, would provide a measurement of the ratio $\beta/\alpha$ as

 which is treated at linear order $\order{\beta/\alpha}$ in this paper, assuming $G\hbar\ll \beta\ll \alpha$ and adopting a self-consistent reduction of order of higher-derivative terms.
-We note that the value \eqref{eq:beta-alpha} of the $\beta/\alpha$ correction to the tensor-to-scalar ratio $r$ reproduces the leading-order result computed in \cite{Anselmi2020} using other methods, confirming its robustness.
-Here, using the Green's function method for effective theories of inflation developed in \cite{Bianchi:2024qyp, Bianchi:2024jmn}, we computed the inflationary observables that characterize the primordial power spectrum of scalar and tensor modes up to N3LO precision, as reported in Tab.~\ref{Tab:Results_Summaryv2}.
-These results provide precision predictions, as illustrated in Tab.~\ref{Tab:Numerical-Results}, which can be tested with next-generation CMB and gravitational wave observatories.
+We note that the value \eqref{eq:beta-alpha} of the $\beta/\alpha$ correction to the tensor-to-scalar ratio $r$ reproduces the leading order results computed in \cite{Deruelle:2012xv,Myung:2015vya,Salvio:2017xul,Anselmi2020,Kubo:2025jla} using other approaches, confirming its robustness.
+Nonetheless, using Green's function method for effective theories of inflation developed in \cite{Bianchi:2024qyp, Bianchi:2024jmn}, we computed the inflationary observables that characterize the primordial power spectrum of scalar and tensor modes up to N3LO in the Hubble-flow expansion, as reported in Table~\ref{Tab:Results_Summaryv2}.
+These expressions yield precise predictions extending previous results beyond leading order, such as deviations from the slow-roll consistency condition and explicit values for the running of the spectral tilts, as illustrated in Table~\ref{Tab:Numerical-Results}, which can be tested with next-generation CMB and gravitational wave observatories.